mlombera94/mlombera94.github.io/_posts/2021-02-10-harry_potter_text_analysis.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/mlombera94/harry_potter_text_analysis_part1) [![View on R](https://img.shields.io/badge/R-View_on_R-276DC3?logo=R)](https://github.com/mlombera94/harry_potter_text_analysis_part1/blob/master/Text_analysis.Rmd)

 ## Introduction:
 In this week's post, we will be focusing on mining text data for analysis.
 This example uses J.K Rowling's widely known Harry Potter series and R software to mine the text.
-This post will demonstrate step by step how to get started
+This post will demonstrate step by step how to get started.

 ## Step 1: Download the Harry Potter series.